Share this guide:

 There are many situations where you need to use a car you’re not insured on for a day or so but don’t want to get tied down to a long term deal.
 If this is the case, then a one day car insurance policy might be for you.
 This guide will explain what one day insurance is and how it works, when you might want it, and where to find the best policy for you.

 A one day car insurance policy is designed for when you have to borrow a car for a very short period.
 For example, when moving house or when driving as part of a group day trip.
+You can also find temporary car insurance policies that last for any number of days that you need it for.

 The type of cover you will receive will depend on the vehicle you drive and the policy you choose, one day insurance is available for all types of vehicles and typically includes motorhomes.